Bartow County, Georgia: Education

 Public education in Bartow County is administered by Bartow County School District and Cartersville City Schools.

 Excel Christian Academy and the Trinity School are private institutions.

 Politics

-Bartow County has voted Republican consistently since 1984.
-Mitt Romney carried the county in 2012 with 75.11 percent of the vote.
+Bartow County has voted Republican consistently in presidential elections since 1984.
+Mitt Romney carried the county in 2012 with 75% of the vote.

+For elections to the United States House of Representatives, Bartow County is part of Georgia's 11th congressional district, currently represented by Republican congressman Barry Loudermilk.
+For elections to the Georgia State Senate, Bartow County is divided between districts 37 and 52.
+For elections to the Georgia House of Representatives, Bartow County is divided between districts 14 and 15.